-3. Findings of Fact
+Findings of Fact

-The Board found violations of ORS 684.100(1)(f)(A) and (B)(q): danger to patient, gross negligence; OAR 811-035-0015(7): engaging in misleading fee collection; OAR 811-035-0005(1): welfare of patient is first priority; and OAR 811-035-0015: unprofessional conduct, as follows: As evidenced by the chart notes, his sworn testimony, prior interviews, and data collected, Licensee was listed as the attending physician for nearly all patients reviewed, his NPI was used for billing, all checks from insurance were paid to him, and the care provided was implicitly or explicitly directed by him.
-Licensee is directly responsible for how the clinic was operated, how patients were treated, how services were billed, and the actions of the associates under his and Dr. Privitera's direction.
+The Board found violations of ORS 684.100(1)(f)(A) and (B)(q): danger to patient, gross negligence; OAR 811-035-0015(7): engaging in misleading fee collection; OAR 811-035-0005(1): welfare of patient is first priority; and OAR 811-035-0015: unprofessional conduct, as follows: As evidenced by the chart notes, prior interviews, and data collected, Dr. Platt and Licensee were listed as the attending physicians for nearly all patients reviewed, and one of their NPI's was used for billing, all checks from insurance were paid to one of them; usually Dr. Platt, and the care provided was implicitly or explicitly directed by both of them.
+Licensee, as managing doctor assisted with, and was directly responsible for how the clinic was operated, how patients were treated, how services were billed, and the actions of the associates under Licensee's direction.

-Associate doctors were required to provide daily updates to Dr. Platt, usually via internal (Woodstock) email accounts, providing a list of patients seen, and some general findings about the patients.
+Associate doctors were required to provide daily updates to Licensee and Dr. Platt, usually via internal (Woodstock) email accounts, providing a list of patients seen, and some general findings about the patients.
 Usually associates provided a percentage of improvement overall or specific regions, which, for example, a 90% rating would be 10% short of full recovery.

-The Board found violations of ORS 684.100(1)(f)(A) and (B): unprofessional conduct, providing unnecessary care, and OAR 811-015-0010(1) and (2): clinical justification, as follows:.
-The Board's review of patient records and interviews of two undercover patients indicated unnecessary treatment was provided to healthy individuals.
+The Board found violations of ORS 684.100(1)(f)(A) and (B): unprofessional conduct, providing unnecessary care; and OAR 811-015-0010(1) and (2): clinical justification, as follows: The Board's review of patient records and interviews of two undercover patients indicated unnecessary treatment was provided to healthy individuals.
 This unnecessary treatment constituted incompetence and negligence as well as exposing the patients to unnecessary risk.
 The undercover patients were not provided wellness or maintenance treatment but were provided acute injury care for injuries that did not exist.
 Neither undercover patient presented with subjective findings, or had objective findings that were valid, reasonable, or worthy of medical treatment.